Khazratkulov-Ziyobek/Tamagotchi/README.md

 For feeding enter 'F' or 'f'

-For playing 'P' or 'p'
+For playing enter 'P' or 'p'

-For giving toys 'G' or 'g'
+For giving toys enter 'G' or 'g'